sgago/algomon/readme.md

 - The **application layer** defines the high level communications like HTTP or DNS.
 Often, this is the target abstraction for our work.

 There are other layers: physical and data link.
 We'll briefly not them here:
-- Physical concerns itself with voltages, pins, cabeling, wireless frequencies, etc.
+- Physical concerns itself with voltages, pins, cabling, wireless frequencies, etc.
-- Data link conerns itself with providing frames for the raw bits and provides some error correction/detection.
+- Data link concerns itself with providing frames for the raw bits and provides some error correction/detection.

 Also, TCP is on it's way out and being replaced by [QUIC](https://en.wikipedia.org/wiki/QUIC), aka TCP/2, which multiplexes connections between two endpoints using UDP.